NY Subway: In-Depth Guide to Tips, Tricks, and Routes

 Pro Tip: Seniors (65+), people with disabilities, and low-income New Yorkers are eligible for reduced fares on MetroCards and unlimited ride passes.
 Present a valid ID at the ticket booth when you purchase.

-• MTA Subway – The official MTA app provides real-time train arrival times, planned disruptions, and station information.
+• MTA Subway – Also called the New York subway app, the official MTA app of NYsubway provides real-time train arrival times, planned disruptions, and station information.
 You can also plan trips, save favorites, and purchase tickets through OMNY.

 • Citymapper – This popular app offers multimodal directions, including subway, bus, walking, and biking options.
 It also shows live traffic conditions and estimated travel times.